Tanya Tate: Other ventures

-In early 2011 Tanya was a regular on Babestation, Studio66 and Red Light Central.
+In early 2011, Tate was a regular on Babestation, Studio66 and Red Light Central.

 Since 2011 she has operated a cosplay-themed website and blog called justalottatanya.com.
 Tate also operates a publicity company.

 In 2013, Tate began several partnerships and cooperative ventures.
 She announced a line of action figures, unveiled a co-created comic book character, and syndicated blogs for HollywoodGoneGeek.com and FirstComicsNews.com.
 In April 2014, Tate's Lady Titan was introduced at that year's WonderCon pop-culture convention in Anaheim, California.

 In March 2014, a collaboration was announced between Tate and the newly launched cougars.xxx website owned by the Luxembourg based Lilly Devine SA company.
 CEO Moriam Hassan Balogun commented, "Tanya is not only an established professional with great ideas and a total understanding of what MILF fans want but also a major favourite within the industry".
 Then in April 2014, Tate began hosting a live weekly radio show on the Vivid radio channel of the Sirius XM Radio network called the Tanya Tate Show.

 Tate debuted her latest line of action figures, a customizable vinyl figure line called My Hero Toys, in October 2014.
 The new line of figures was announced at Stan Lee's annual event, the Comikaze Expo in Los Angeles.